-In VectorStyler a Noise is a synthetic image, generated using a procedural texture primitive type.
+In VectorStyler, a Noise is a synthetic image, generated using a procedural noise type.
 Noise can take various forms depending on the noise type and the values of the noise parameters.
 There are multiple basic noise types provided in VectorStyler, each with a large set of parameters to control the appearance of the noise.

-The noise filling an area should not contain repetitions (subject to noise type and parameters) regardless of the size of the area.
+The noise filling a region does not contain repetitions (subject to noise type and parameters) regardless of the size of the area.
 This means that different regions of the same noise type with the same parameters result in different noise images.
 This adds an extra dimension to the noise parameters, by selecting different noise regions, a different effect can be obtained.

 Noise is typically generated using RGB color mode to achieve full gamut of colors.
 Other color modes can also be used to generate noise, including the Gray color mode.

 In addition to the fill, stroke and transparency styles, noise is used as a parameter for many shape and image effects, to obtain local variations of the effect.
 Noise is also used as a gradient shape, where the transition along the gradient color stops is controlled by the intensity of a gray scale noise.

 When using noise as a shape effect parameter, the shape effect will have local variations controlled by the intensity of a gray scale noise.
 Setting the noise to use absolute positioning, will make the shape effect dependent on the location of the object.
 The details of using noise in shape effects is described in the Shape Effects chapter.

 When noise is used as an image effect parameter, the image effect can contain local variations dependent on the noise.
 The details of using noise in image effects is described in the Image Effects chapter.

 The following sections describe the common aspects of working with noise.

 - Noise Fill Panel - Select fill, stroke and transparency styles using a noise.
 The noise can be selected from a list of styles and presets, or using the noise browser or noise editor.